Session 2.5: Make Claude remember (across sessions and across breakages)

 Step C — Start session-log.md (5 minutes)

 session-log.md is chronological.
 One entry per substantive session, written at the end.
 Each entry is short — 5–10 lines.
+Always include the Claude Code session ID so you can re-enter the exact conversation later if you left something mid-task.

 Create ~/ai-training/session-log.md: